Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Experimental Setup

-A computer-controlled 3D probe drive system and a multi-channel digitizer are used to acquire high-resolution 3D data on this experiment.
-Dual-tip Langmuir and three-axis magnetic loop probes are the main diagnostic probes.
+A computer-controlled 3D probe drive system and a multichannel digitizer are used to acquire high-resolution 3D data on this experiment.
+Dual-tip Langmuir and three-axis magnetic probes are the main diagnostics tools.
 These probes are built using high-temperature ceramic coated wires and other components that can withstand up to 750$^{\circ}$C temperature near the cathode foot-point of the arched plasma.
-This setup allows for a reliable and efficient measurement of plasma parameters ($n$, $T_e$, $B$) with a good spatiotemporal resolution.
-The experiment is highly reproducible and it operates with a high repetition rate.
-This facilitates measurement of the key plasma parameters in three dimensions.
-A fast CCD-intensifier camera (5 ns minimum exposure time, 1280 x 1024 resolution, forced air cooling, and 12 bit digital converter) is used to record the images of the plasma.
-Typical plasma density $n_e$ and electron temperature $T_e$ profiles of the arched plasma are presented in figure \ref{temp}.
-The arched plasma current varies in the range of 50-150 A.
+This setup allows for a reliable and efficient measurement of plasma parameters ($n$, $T_e$, $B$) with a good spatio-temporal resolution (spatial resolution $\Delta x = 1.5$ cm, temporal resolution $\Delta t = 4\times 10^{-8}$ s for the results reported here).
+The experiment is highly reproducible, and it operates with a 0.5 Hz repetition rate.
+This facilitates measurement of the key plasma parameters in 3D.
+A fast intensified CCD camera (5 ns minimum exposure time, 1280 x 1024 resolution, forced air cooling, and 12 bit digital converter) is used to record the images of the plasma from two different perspectives (side and top-front views as marked in figure~\ref{experimental}).